-The mentioned theoretical progress, however, does not readily translate into practical statistical methodology because one faces the obstacle that the learning coefficients depend on the unknown data-generating distribution $\pi_0$, as indicated in our notation in~(\ref{eq:wata}).
-For instance, for the problem of selecting the rank in reduced-rank regression (Example~\ref{ex:red-reg}), the Bayesian measure of model complexity that is given by the learning coefficient and its multiplicity depends on the rank we wish to determine in the first place.
-It is for this reason that there is currently no statistical method that takes advantage of theoretical knowledge about learning coefficients.
+Progress in large-sample theory, however, does not readily translate into practical statistical methodology because one faces the obstacle that the learning coefficients depend on the unknown data-generating distribution $\pi_0$, as indicated in our notation in~(\ref{eq:wata}).
+For instance, for the problem of selecting the rank in reduced-rank regression (Example~\ref{ex:red-reg}), the Bayesian measure of model complexity that is given by the learning coefficient and its multiplicity depends on the rank we wish to determine in the first place; recall also Example~\ref{ex:intro} that is about a mixture model.
+It is for this reason that there is currently no statistical method that takes advantage of theoretical knowledge about the values of learning coefficients.
 In the remainder of this paper, we propose a solution for how to overcome the problem of circular reasoning and give a practical extension of the Bayesian information criterion to singular models.